pixelflinger/lanczos-2d/README.md

 More precisely, what is an image _generated by the GPU_?

 All the GPU does, really, is to **sample** triangles on a **regular grid**.
-These samples are ultimately stored into memory, which, in our case is backing a texture.
+These samples are ultimately stored into memory, which, in our case, is a texture.
 The value of each sample is determined by running a fragment shader.

 The key point to realize here is that the GPU has the same function as a 2D ADC (Analog-Digital Converter), sampling analytic geometry (triangles) at specific